in0x/Bing-me-a-Wallpaper/README.md

 If any of the files are not working you can try to set execute permission by executing "chmod +x FILEPATH" (gives execute right for the file)

 Currently works on OSX, but I'd like to add other OSes soon.

+Feel free to use any of the code, I put it under the [MIT license](http://opensource.org/licenses/MIT)